Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 \end{prp} In words, the equivalent nonlocal game takes as inputs for each party from the set $H_i$ and the input distribution identifies all copies of $S_i$ across different $H_i$'s.
-We can see this pictorially in~\Cref{fig:forwarding_strategy} where we are now considering the multiple inputs for one party as one large input. \begin{proof} We can see this directly by writing down the two winning probabilities and finding them to be exactly the same. \end{proof}
+We can see this pictorially in~\Cref{fig:forwarding_strategy} where we are now considering the multiple input components for one party as one large input. \begin{proof} We can see this directly by writing down the two winning probabilities and finding them to be exactly the same. \end{proof}

 We now ask the question that motivated the definition of forwarding strategies.
-That is, given an LC game, let $\mathcal Q$ be the set of all quantum behaviors and $\mathcal F$ be the set of all forwarding behaviors.
-Is $\mathcal F$ equal to $\mathcal Q$?
-It's obvious that $\mathcal F \subseteq \mathcal Q$ since forwarding strategies are special cases of quantum strategies.
-Furthermore, each of these sets are convex (\cite{pitowsky1986range} and~\Cref{prp_convex_LC}) and only depend on the input sets $S_i$, output sets $A_i$, and connectivity graph $G$.
-We find that these two sets are not always equal, \emph{establishing that quantum strategies for LC games does indeed entail new mathematics}.
+That is, given an LC game, let $\mathcal Q$ be the set of all quantum behaviors and $\mathcal {FW}$ be the set of all forwarding behaviors.
+Is $\mathcal {FW}$ equal to $\mathcal Q$?
+It's obvious that $\mathcal {FW} \subseteq \mathcal Q$ since forwarding strategies are special cases of quantum strategies.
+Furthermore, each of these sets is convex (\cite{pitowsky1986range} and~\Cref{prp_convex_LC}) and only depend on the input sets $S_i$, output sets $A_i$, and connectivity graph $G$.
+Interestingly, we ultimately find that these two sets are not always equal, \emph{establishing that quantum strategies for LC games does indeed involve new mathematics}.

 Consider the case of three parties and consider again the connectivity graph $G$: